 - Understand how Italians adapted their dishes to their new country and created the familiar Italian-American cuisine.

-- Discover the pasticcerias that offer the best biscotti, amaretti, sfogliatelle, taralli, marzipan, cannoli and other confections.
+- Discover the the most Italian pasticceria that offers the best biscotti, amaretti, sfogliatelle, taralli, marzipan, cannoli and other confections.
+Learn about the true Italian dessert culture.

-- Stop at the greengrocer and learn about select seasonal fruits and vegetables.
+- Stop at the greengrocer and learn about select seasonal fruits and vegetables, and gain new ideas on how to use them.

 - Stray down a little alley to find the panetteria that supplies some of the best neighborhood restaurants.

 - Visit an authentic salumeria in search of olive oil, balsamic vinegar, pasta, prosciutto and imported cheese.
 Learn how to select the freshest olive oil and how to identify “real” balsamic vinegar.
-We’ll discuss the different types of cheeses and tell you how to distinguish artisan pasta from the commercially produced varieties.
+Did you know that 50% of the EVOO in the world does not have olives in it?
+We’ll also discuss the different types of cheeses and tell you how to distinguish artisan pasta from the commercially produced varieties.

-- Savor the scents of an Old World spice and coffee vendor that has been in the neighborhood for over 70 years.
-Learn about Italian coffee culture and various old-world ingredients.
+- Savor the scents of an Old World spice and coffee vendor that has been in the neighborhood for over 80 years.
+Learn about Italian coffee culture and be introduced to various ingredients that are almost impossible to find in ordinary stores.

 - Tour an enoteca to learn how to select aperitivi to begin, wine to complement, and digestivi to conclude your meal.